MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisablePrivacyMode

-**This is a legacy setting that does not have any affect on current platforms**.
-The intent of this parameter was to disable privacy mode, which prevented users, other than administrators, from displaying threat history.
-When this parameter was in use, if you specified a value of $False or did not specify a value, privacy mode was enabled.
+**Note**: This parameter is a legacy setting that doesn't affect current platforms.

+The intent of this parameter was to disable privacy mode, which prevented users (not admins) from
+displaying the threat history.

 ```yaml
 Type: Boolean